Career Timeline of Zack Wheeler: Major Achievements and Milestones

 In July 2011, Zack Wheeler was traded from the San Francisco Giants to the New York Mets.

-July 28, 2011: Traded to the Mets
+July 28, 2011: Traded to Mets

-2011: Named Top Prospect and Assigned to San Jose Giants
+2011: San Jose Giants Assignment

-July 14, 2012: First Professional Complete Game Shutout
+July 14, 2012: Complete Game Shutout

 On July 14, 2012, Zack Wheeler pitched his first professional complete game shutout in a 1–0 victory over the Erie SeaWolves while playing for the Double A Binghamton Mets.

-August 1, 2012: Promoted to Triple-A Buffalo Bisons
+August 1, 2012: Promoted to Buffalo Bisons

-June 18, 2013: Major League Debut
+June 18, 2013: MLB Debut

-2013: Expected Major League Debut
+2013: Major League Debut

-June 19, 2014: Complete-Game Shutout
+June 19, 2014: Complete Game Shutout

 On June 19, 2014, Zack Wheeler pitched a complete-game shutout against the Miami Marlins, facing only 28 batters and allowing just three hits.

-2014: Wheeler began throwing changeup
+2014: Began throwing changeup

-January 11, 2017: Signed Contract with Mets
+January 11, 2017: Signed with Mets

-On January 11, 2017, Zack Wheeler signed a one-year, $800,000 contract with the Mets, avoiding arbitration.
+On January 11, 2017, Zack Wheeler signed a one-year contract with the Mets, avoiding arbitration.

-September 19, 2018: Wheeler Done Pitching for the Season
+September 19, 2018: Season Finished

-December 9, 2019: Wheeler Signs with the Phillies
+December 9, 2019: Signed with the Philadelphia Phillies

 On December 9, 2019, Zack Wheeler signed a five-year, $118 million contract with the Philadelphia Phillies as a free agent.

-December 2019: Signed with the Phillies
+December 2019: Signed with Phillies

 In December 2019, Zack Wheeler became a free agent and signed a five-year deal with the Philadelphia Phillies.

-In 2019, Zack Wheeler set career highs in innings pitched, with 195+1⁄3, and strikeouts, with 195, finishing the season with an 11–8 record and a 3.96 ERA in 31 starts.
+In 2019, Zack Wheeler improved in the second half of the season, allowing only one earned run in each of his final five starts.
+He also set career highs in innings pitched, with 195+1⁄3, and strikeouts, with 195.
+He finished the 2019 season with an 11–8 record and a 3.96 ERA in 31 starts.

 In 2019, Zack Wheeler's average fastball speed of 96.8 mph was much higher than the MLB average of 93.4 mph.

-July 25, 2020: Team Debut and Victory Against the Miami Marlins
+July 25, 2020: Team Debut and Victory

-On July 25, 2020, Zack Wheeler made his team debut with the Philadelphia Phillies, achieving a 7–1 victory against the Miami Marlins.
+On July 25, 2020, Zack Wheeler made his debut with the Philadelphia Phillies, achieving a 7–1 victory against the Miami Marlins.

-In the pandemic-shortened 2020 season, Zack Wheeler's sinker velocity of 97.1 mph was the second-highest among pitchers who threw the pitch at least 100 times.
+During the pandemic-shortened 2020 season, Zack Wheeler's sinker velocity of 97.1 mph was the second-highest among pitchers who threw the pitch at least 100 times.

-2021: First MLB All-Star Game Selection
+2021: All-Star Selection and League Leader

-2022: Performance in 2022 Season
+2022: 2022 Season Performance

-In 2022, Zack Wheeler had a 12–7 record with a 2.82 ERA in 153 innings and 163 strikeouts over 26 starts.
-His career 0.812 home runs-per-9 innings was 4th-lowest among active major league pitchers, and his salary of $26 million was the 10th-highest of all NL baseball players.
+In 2022, Zack Wheeler had a 12–7 record with a 2.82 ERA in 153 innings with 163 strikeouts over 26 starts.

-2023: First Career Gold Glove Award
+2023: Gold Glove Award and Season Stats

-In 2023, Zack Wheeler's ERA worsened to 3.61, but his win-loss record improved to 13–6, he struck out 212 batters in 192 innings and earned his first career Gold Glove Award.
+In 2023, Zack Wheeler's ERA was 3.61, with a 13–6 win-loss record.
+He struck out 212 batters in 192 innings and earned his first career Gold Glove Award.

-March 4, 2024: Contract Extension with the Phillies
+March 4, 2024: Contract Extension with Phillies

 On March 4, 2024, Zack Wheeler signed a three-year, $126 million contract extension with the Phillies.